simotrone/Homerun/README.md

-Mojolicious::Lite webapp to manage upload/download file with simple interface and little archive.
+Homerun is a Mojolicious::Lite webapp to manage upload/download file with simple interface and little archive.

 ### Config